 - K. The Discharger shall calibrate and perform maintenance procedures on all monitoring instruments and to insure accuracy of measurements, or shall insure that both equipment activities will be conducted. - L. The Discharger shall have, and implement, an acceptable written quality assurance (QA) plan for laboratory analyses.
-The annual monitoring report required in Section X.b.3. of this MRP shall also summarize the QA activities for the previous year.
-Duplicate chemical analyses must be conducted on a minimum of ten percent (10%) of the samples, or at least one sample per sampling period, whichever is greater.
+The 4th quarter monitoring report required in Section IX.B.4. of this MRP shall also summarize the QA activities for the previous year.
+Unless otherwise specified in the analytical method, duplicate samples must be analyzed at a frequency of 5% (1 in 20 samples) with at least one if there are fewer than 20 samples in a batch.
+A batch is defined as a single analytical run encompassing no more than 24 hours from start to finish.
 A similar frequency shall be maintained for analyzing spiked samples. - M. When requested by the Regional Water Board or USEPA, the Discharger will participate in the NPDES discharge monitoring report QA performance study.
 The Discharger must have a success rate equal to or greater than 80%. - N. For parameters that both monthly average and daily maximum limitations are specified and the monitoring frequency is less than four times a month, the following shall apply.
 If an analytical result is greater than the monthly average limitation, the Discharger shall collect four additional samples at approximately equal intervals until compliance with the monthly average limitation has been demonstrated.
 All five analytical results shall be reported in the monitoring report for that month, or 45 days after results for the additional samples were received, whichever is later.
 In the event of noncompliance with a monthly average effluent limitation, the sampling frequency for that constituent shall be increased to weekly and shall continue at this level until compliance with the monthly average effluent limitation has been demonstrated.
 The Discharger shall provide for the approval of the Executive Officer a program to ensure future compliance with the monthly average limitation. - O. In the event wastes are transported to a different disposal site during the report period, the following shall be reported in the monitoring report: - 1.
 Types of wastes and quantity of each type; - 2.
 Name and address for each hauler of wastes (or method of transport if other than by hauling); and - 3.
 Location of the final point(s) of disposal for each type of waste.